 You don't even have to do it every day—in fact, studies suggest that writing in your gratitude journal two to three times a week might have a greater impact on your happiness than doing so more regularly, since you're more likely to relish the moments that made you feel great when you address them less frequently.
 But when you do log an entry, make sure you're really specific about each event that made you thankful, and why.

 "This means that something as small or otherwise silly, as a particularly kind greeting from the barista at your local coffee shop counts.
-Of course the big-ticket items like your kids or partner count, too; the key is to see anything and everything as something for which you could be grateful so that your practice can be flexible and fluid rather than weighty and forced."
-In other words, try not to pass judgment on the situation at face value, and focus more on how it made you feel.
+Of course, the big-ticket items like your kids or partner count, too; the key is to see anything and everything as something you could be grateful for, so that your practice can be flexible and fluid rather than weighty and forced."
+In other words, try not to pass judgment on the situation at face value; focus more on how it made you feel.

 Beyond that, try designating one or two times a week to this exercise—the regularity will help you establish it as an effective ritual.
 And though when life gets particularly stressful or harrowing, you might feel less inclined to rattle off any positive circumstances, keep in mind that these are the moments when gratitude journaling will help you the most.